mknx/smarthome/plugins/sqlite/README.md

 # Functions
 This plugin adds one item method to every item which has sqlite enabled.

+## cleanup()
+This function removes orphaned item entries which are no longer referenced in the item configuration.

+## dump(filename)
+Dumps the database into the specified file.
+`sh.sql.dump(/tmp/smarthomedb.dump)` writes the database content into /tmp/smarthomedb.dump

+## move(old, new)
+This function renames item entries.
+`sh.sql.move('my.old.item', 'my.new.item')`

 ## sh.item.db(function, start, end='now')
 This method returns you an value for the specified function and timeframe.